sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

 Still for the sake of simplicity, you may consider to forget about real physical quantities.
 Use $G=10^{-6}$ (to avoid too large accelerations) and *natural units*: in practice, do not worry about the fact that positions, velocities and accelerations are expressed in physical units, just consider them as pure numbers.

+**This exercise is worth at most 36 points.
+At most 10 additional points will be given for the implementation of *both* MPI *and* OpenMP versions.
+At most additional 10 points will be given for the implementation of anhybrid MPI+OpenMP version.**

 #### Requirements:

 1. You shall generate the *initial conditions* (i.c. since now on) , i.e. the initial distribution of the particles in your computational domain: let's consider it is a cubic box of side 1.